-Clayton Conrad Colosimo, 15, passed away on March 28, 2020 in Scottsdale, AZ.
+Clayton Conrad Colosimo, 15, passed away on April 2, 2020 in Scottsdale, AZ.
 He was born on Dec.
 2, 2004 at Scottsdale Healthcare Shea Hospital to Nicolle Hutchison and Nathan Colosimo.
-He is survived by his parents; his brothers Grayson Colosimo and Driver Haler, his grandparents Curtis and Cherie (Buck) Hutchison; his grandmother Grace Colosimo; his great grandmother Thelma Petruske; his aunts Emmy Greth, Hutchison, and Chantel Hutchison, his uncle Gabriel Hutchison and his cousin, London Hutchison.
+He is survived by his parents; his brothers Grayson Colosimo and Driver Haler, his grandparents Curtis and Cherie (Buck) Hutchison; his grandmother Grace Colosimo; his great grandmother Thelma Petruske; his aunts Emmy Greth, Malia Hutchison, and Chantel Hutchison, his uncle Gabriel Hutchison and his cousin, London Hutchison.
 He is preceded in death by his paternal grandfather, Ronald Colosimo; his uncle, Adam Colosimo and his cousin Sebastian James.

 Clayton attended Kiva Elementary School, Mohave Middle School and was a student at Saguaro High School.
 He excelled in the sciences during his entire academic career.
 He was intellectual and always took gifted classes.
 Clayton was a great conversationalist.
 He was always excited to exchange stories, fun facts and new things with others.